-2. The Programme

-The Programme is organised jointly by the ELA and the Faculty of Advocates (www.advocates.org.uk), i.e. the Scottish Bar.
+2. The Programme The Programme is organised jointly by the ELA and the Faculty of Advocates (www.advocates.org.uk), i.e. the Scottish Bar.
 Up to 10 European lawyers take part in this Programme.

-Part 1: Induction Course - Faculty of Advocates Training Facility (9 days)

-Tuesday 18 April 2017 - until Friday 28 April 2017

-The course provides all participants with an introduction to the legal system of Scotland, to give context to what they will soon experience during their placements with Advocates, QCs and Judges.
+Part 1: Induction Course - Faculty of Advocates Training Facility (9 days) Tuesday 03 April 2018 - until Friday 13 April 2018 The course provides all participants with an introduction to the legal system of Scotland, to give context to what they will soon experience during their placements with Advocates, QCs and Judges.
 The course includes: an overview of the legal system and its history, including a description of the court structure and other institutions; an outline of civil and criminal procedure (including judicial review of administrative actions); the basics of various areas of "black letter" law such as contract, delict, succession, property and constitutional law.
 The induction course also includes practical training in written and oral advocacy in an adversarial legal system.
-Practical matters are addressed, such as a tour of the Advocates Library (generally regarded as the finest working law library in the United Kingdom and where most practising Advocates work day-to-day, and where all participants will also be allocated space); and obtaining access to the Faculty's electronic resources.

-Part 2: Advocates, QCs and Judges' placement (9 weeks)
+Practical matters are addressed, such as a tour of the Faculty of Advocates Library (generally regarded as the finest working law library in the UK and where most practising Advocates work day-to-day, and where all participants will also be allocated space); and obtaining access to the Faculty of Advocate's electronic resources.
+Part 2: Advocates, QCs and Judges' placement (9 weeks) Monday 16 April 2018 - until Friday 29 June 2018 Participants are assigned to two practising members of the Faculty of Advocates (the Scottish Bar) in Edinburgh - a Queen's Counsel (Senior Counsel) and a Junior Counsel - as well as to a Senator of the College of Justice (a judge of the High Court/Court of Session).
+There are opportunities to study the cases with which the Advocates are concerned; to attend consultations with Solicitors and clients; and to observe Advocates as they appear before courts and tribunals.
+Advocates may ask those assigned to them to do research and to assist in the preparation of legal opinions and other legal documents.
+In recent years there has also been an opportunity for participants to accompany Advocates to London for cases being heard before the UK Supreme Court.
+3. Recruitment profile Candidates for the ELP should normally: